liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 - plugin name (as created by the create script) but with all spacers/delimiters removed (eg. personal-finance-portlet would be personalfinanceportlet)

 For example, if we had a portlet called *Portfolio*, in a portlet project called *personal-finance-portlet*, our key would look like this:
 `javax.portlet.title.portfolio_WAR_personalfinanceportlet`.
-Long enough?
-If you think this is too long for your taste, and you think you can keep track of which portlet is which, then apply the Liferay core portlet naming convention--set your portlet names as numbers!
+If you prefer a shorter key, and you can keep track of which portlet is which, apply the Liferay core portlet naming convention--set your portlet names as numbers!
 If we change our `portlet.xml` this way:

 	<portlet>
 		<portlet-name>1</portlet-name>